vycke/crinkles.dev/src/pages/blog/ui-component-anatomy.md

   - architecture
 ---

 In complex applications, UI components consist of more building blocks than some state and UI.
 Before I already [described](/blog/interfacing-your-ui-components/) a different way to look at our reusable UI components.
 We can look at them from developers' and users' perspectives at the same time.
 But on a conceptual level, components have more elements important to their behavior.
 It is important for developers to understand these concepts.
 Especially when working on big, complex and critical applications.
-We have to dive into the anatomy of a UI component.
+By having an uniform way of looking at a component, we create the 'UI component anatomy'.
+Those familiar with the [flux-pattern](https://facebook.github.io/flux/docs/in-depth-overview/) can this pattern coming back as well in the anatomy.

 ![The UI component anatomy](/img/architecture-component-detailed.png 'The UI component anatomy')